JuliaIO/ProtoBuf.jl/README.md

 ## Caveats &amp; TODOs

 - Extensions are not supported yet.
-- Services are not supported yet.
+- Services are not supported.
+Generic services are deprecated in protocol buffers.
+Specific implementations may exist separately.
 - Groups are not supported.
 They are deprecated anyway.
-- To be able to use a Julia type in protobuf, it must have an empty constructor.
-This is to enable the deserializer create an instance of the type on its own.
-(This restriction should go away soon.)
 - Generated code translates package name specified into Julia modules, but uses only one level of module.
 So a package name of `com.foo.bar` will get translated to a Julia module `com_foo_bar`.
 This may become better in the future with special `module` directive for Julia.
 - Julia does not have `enum` types.
 In generated code, enums are declared as `Int32` types, but a separate Julia type is generated with fields same as the enum values which can be used for validation.